hp4k1h5/agora/README.md

 # agora

-## Deprecation Warning
+## ⚠️ Deprecation Warning ⚠️

 This package is now deprecated.

 The main goal of this project was to provide a full trading and algo management application in the terminal.
 When this app was fully functioning, it was able to provide a range of interesting functionalities.
-Unfortunately I have not been able to maintain the app, and it has fallen into a semi-broken state of disrepair.
+Unfortunately, I have not been able to find the time to maintain the app, and it has fallen into a semi-broken state of disrepair.

 Thanks for the support and good luck to all.

 <span style="display:inline-block; width:50% ">